SEE312 - Data Communication

 SEE216 or SEE202

 Campus: 2 x 1 hour classes per week, 1 x 1 hour seminar per week, 3 x 1 hour practicals per trimester.
-Students must attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.
+Students may be required to attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.

 The unit provides an understanding in the basic principles of data communications and computer networking.
 The fundamental importance concerning the technology and architecture of this field, as well as the state-of-the-art technology, will be examined in-depth.
 The unit will address the TCP/IP network model with an emphasis on layers, computer communications architecture, data encoding, error detection and correction, medium access control, local and wide area networks, bridging and routing, congestion control, node-to-node communications and end-to-end protocols.
 Introduction to emerging high-speed technologies, such as ATM and TCP/IP suite of protocols that are used on the Internet will also be studied.

 Quizzes (2 x 10% each) 20%, laboratory report 20%, examination 60%.
-To be eligible to obtain a pass in this unit, students must achieve an overall mark of at least 40% in the examination and a mark of at least 40% in the laboratory work.
+To be eligible to obtain a pass in this unit, students must achieve an overall mark of at least 40% in the examination.

 Unit Fee Information